ManuelDMorales/datagen-sngw-phen/README.md

 # Important instructions

 1. All scripts were run locally, and in some cells, you will need to edit path locations.
-The set of 600 phenomenological waveforms used in this work is available in the public folder Waveforms_orig.
-Once you download this folder, locate it in your local machine as shown in the tree of the previous section.
+The set of 600 phenomenological waveforms used in this work is available in the public folder [Waveforms_orig](https://drive.google.com/drive/folders/1GuOWzGEHlAedqWZcCAShcAanpDnC1bIy?usp=sharing).
+Once you download this folder, locate it in your local computer as shown in the tree detailed in the previous section.

 2. In the input of `Prepare_Waveforms.ipynb` script, you can change the rescaling factor (Resc_factor) to change the SNR values of injected signals.
 It should be stressed that, depending on the noise realization, the distribution of SNR values can be displaced as shown in `Populations.ipynb` script.